Jan Cress Dondi

 In execution, it was near suicidal.

-set out to uncover his fate.
+John B.’s friend, Lt.
+Robert 'Bob' Cress, also a navigator from Hillsboro, set out to uncover his fate.

 But on May 31, 1944, during another bombing run over Ploesti, Bob’s plane was shot down—now, two friends from the same small town were